NataliiaMolch/uq-mia-cookbook/README.md

 Applications
 ---

 Separated by tasks (I. Classification, II.
 Segmentation, III.
-Regression) and by topics (I. Active learning, II.
-Domain adapration, III. ).
+Regression) and by topics.

 ### I. Classification